BD2KGenomics/protect/README.md

 This repo contains the Python libraries for the Precision Immunology Pipeline developed at UCSC.

-    ProTECT.py             - The python script for running the pipeline.
-    ProTECT_large.py       - The python script for running the pipeline on larger input files (>15Gb/fastq).
-    input_parameters.yaml  - The config file for the run that contains all the necessary parameters for the run.
+    src/protect/pipeline/ProTECT.py             - The python script for running the pipeline. src/protect/pipeline/input_parameters.yaml  - The config file for the run that contains all the necessary parameters for the run.
     Flowchart.txt                               - A (super cool) flowchart describing the flow of the pipeline.

 ProTECT uses sequencing information from a patient to predict the neo-epitopes produced in their